codeadamca/github-demo-branching/README.md

 If the repositry already exists and you want to contribute to the project follow these steps:

 1. Provide your uasername to the programmer who owns the project.
-Ths owner will need to login to their GitHub account and follow these steps:
+The owner will need to login to their GitHub account and follow these steps:

  - Navigate to the repository
  - Click ```Settings```